OUR BLOG

 Forceps Birth Injury Examples

 Improper use of forceps can cause mild injuries that resolve with treatment.
-But it can also lead to permanent injuries that change the course of a child’s life forever.
+But it can also lead to permanent injuries that change the course of both the mother and the child’s life forever.

 Here are some examples of serious conditions that may stem from a forceps birth injury: